 Many young women turned the situation to their advantage and eagerly took part in the endless round of social events at which they were guaranteed a dance partner and perhaps a night out at the movies.
 There were limits, however.
 Most dances and social events were well attended, but when the USO arranged for a dance for UH women and Black soldiers stationed at ‘Ewa, only two girls signed up to go.
 “In this connection Mrs. Y. a haole woman on the university staff said that she would be very angry with her Mainland haole friends if they refused to go to the USO dance with the AJA’s” (F.Y.
 Student Journal, UHSj-326a-I).

 Encouragement to socialize with GIs was accompanied by gossip and cautionary tales about going too far.
 A Japanese girl on the arm of a White soldier might meet with a chorus of taunts: “kamikaze” or “bakabomb.”
 GIs were called “suckers” because they were being taken advantage of by local girls who socialized with them in order to get a free meal or a night out at the movies.
 Girls who spent too much time with GIs were accused of being opportunistic, too sexually aggressive, or, worst of all, mistaken for a prostitute.
 And when the inevitable happened, an unplanned pregnancy or a hasty marriage, the couple might be gossiped about or shunned.
-In one case, possibly apocryphal, an Issei woman dropped dead when she saw her grandchild, a baby whose father was clearly Black (S.O.
+In one case, possibly apocryphal, an Issei woman ostensibly dropped dead when she saw her grandchild, a baby whose father was clearly Black (S.O.
 UHSj-351a-I, morale diary, 1944).

 Local girls encountered GIs under casual circumstances, as well.
 Those who had defense jobs worked closely with servicemen or defense workers.
 GIs were stationed on every island, sometimes taking over schools or community centers.
-Whereas in Honolulu and on O‘ahu GIs had long been a common site, the military presence on the neighbor islands had been non-existent.
-The arrival of a regiment sent to Kaua‘i for training was at first a cause for alarm but gradually local girls were enjoying the distraction and entertainment the visitors inspired (C.O., “Interracial Dating” (UHSj-352-I) Student Journals 339-355).
+Whereas in Honolulu and on O‘ahu GIs had long been a common site, the military presence on the neighbor islands had been limited The arrival of a regiment sent to Kaua‘i for training was at first a cause for alarm but gradually local girls were enjoying the distraction and entertainment the visitors inspired (C.O., “Interracial Dating” (UHSj-352-I) Student Journals 339-355).
 On campus, as the number of local men decreased, the number of GIs increased.
 Not only were GIs taking courses or participating in training programs on campus, but University buildings were being used by the Army for administrative purposes.
 Casual encounters encouraged fraternization and provided other opportunities for local girls to support the war, helping to maintain the morale of soldiers through informal, welcoming attitudes.

 Local girls gave a number of reasons for dating servicemen.
 First and foremost, they felt it was their duty.
 Dancing, dating, and providing friendly company was all but mandated, but most girls did not object.
 Attending socials provided the men with comfort and a friendly face, perhaps the last one they would see before they were shipped overseas.
 It was a woman’s role, in the guise of a mother, sister, or girlfriend, to boost morale by maintaining a facade of normalcy.
 The girls were there to provide fun, to distract the men from the sacrifices they were also about to make in the name of patriotic duty.